jaredbergenthal/Python-Package-Checker-and-Installer/README.md

 ![install-python](https://github.com/jaredbergenthal/Simple-Defang-Tool/blob/main/images/install-python.png)

 After the setup is complete, ensure that python is correctly installed.
-You can do this from the command prompt by typing python --version
+You can do this from the command prompt by openin the command prompt and typing python --version

 ![run-cmd](https://github.com/jaredbergenthal/Simple-Defang-Tool/blob/main/images/run-cmd.png)